PardhuSreeRushiVarma20060119/PardhuSreeRushiVarma20060119/readme.md

 # 👋 Hi, I'm PardhuVarma!

 Welcome to my GitHub profile!
-I'm a passionate Learning Developer and Cybersecurity Enthusiast with a deep focus on web security and vulnerability analysis.
+I'm a passionate Learning Developer and Cybersecurity Enthusiast with a deep focus on web security, red teaming and vulnerability analysis.
 ## 🚀 About Me

 I’m currently a **2ndYear Computer Science Student**, specializing in **Cybersecurity**.
 I'm continuously learning and applying my knowledge to real-world challenges, especially in penetration testing, ethical hacking, and application development.
 Im Still Learning a Lot New Things, Technologies, Im just a student so far with intrest in wide range of things.